BayesExeter/ExeterUQ_MOGP/Testing_ExeterUQ_mogp.md

     ## [1]     3 10000

 with the same dimensions as the mean.
-There are no customisation in this repository for prediction.
+There is no customisation in this repository for prediction.
 I.e. you can engage with TestEm$mogp as with any mogp object.